 Logfile Analysis

-The Android logfile can be useful in order to monitor passively the user interaction, not only with this solution, but for every feature on the phone, making possible to detect the user usual behaviors and preferences.
+The Android logfile can be useful in order to monitor passively the user interaction, not only with this solution, but for every feature on the phone, making possible to detect the user usual behaviors and preferences, as well as, events triggered by the Android OS.

-With the objective of determining what the logfile has to offer, it was made specific tests in order to discover more information from the network than the one already retreived from the internal Android classes.
-Furthermore, it was analyzed the log informations from OTT apps like Facebook or YouTube is possible to retrieve from there, as well.
+With the objective of determining what the logfile has to offer, specific tests were made to discover more information from the network than the one already retreived from the internal Android classes.
+Furthermore, it was analyzed the log informations from OTT apps like Facebook or YouTube can be retrieved, as well.

-The first test made started by placing the mobile phone in an anechoic chamber, which does not let the signal pass from the outside and, therefore forces an active call to fall.
+The first test made started by placing the mobile phone in an anechoic chamber, which does not let the signal pass from the outside and, therefore forces an active call to drop.
 It was found the presence of interesting network information such as error causes for dropped calls.
-When the call falls/drops due to coverage issues a message with a “protocol_error_unspecified” is displayed into the logfile.
-These informations can be parsed in the future and may substitute the QoE oriented anomalies report page in the app.
+When the call drops due to coverage issues a message with a “protocol_error_unspecified” is displayed into the logfile.
+This information can be parsed in the future and may substitute the QoE oriented anomalies report page in the app.

-Mobile network information it’s being extracted from internal Android classes like CellInfo, CellIdentity, TelephonyManager, among others.
-It was found that the logfile contains calls to the SignalStrength API, similarly to what is being done in our solution, containing the signal level in dBm’s, LTE Asu level, among other parameters.
+Mobile network information is extracted from internal Android classes like CellInfo, CellIdentity, TelephonyManager, among others.
+It was found that the logfile contains calls to the SignalStrength API, similarly to what is being done in our solution, containing the signal level in dBm’s, LTE Asu level, among other parameters [87].

-It was also invested time, in observing what more can be withdraw the log about from calls, phone integrated apps like dialer and lastly, features like battery or Bluetooth.
-Periodic appearances from the Android Battery Service are being displayed, containing the battery level, status, health, voltage, temperature among others battery associated values.
+Time was also invested in observing what more can be inferred from the log about calls, phone integrated apps like dialer and lastly, features like battery or Bluetooth.
+Periodic appearances from the Android Battery Service are displayed, containing the battery level, status, health, voltage, temperature among others battery associated values.

-Interactions with the device like pressing the “Home” button could be seen, as well, searching for the “performOnHomePressed” phrase.
-Having this in mind, it was verified if the keyboard characters typed on the phone dialer, were being saved in the logfile likewise, which would be a major security problem worldwide.
+Interactions with the device like pressing the “Home” button could be seen, as well, searching for the “performOnHomePressed” tag.
+Having this in mind, it was verified if the characters typed on the phone dialer, were being saved in the logfile likewise, which would be a major security problem.
 Fortunately, and meeting the expectations, only the press and release events could be seen.
 These actions messages can be seen below, in snippet 5.1.